VGGT-Long: Chunk it, Loop it, Align it -- Pushing VGGT's Limits on Kilometer-scale Long RGB Sequences: Introduction

 A recent paradigm shift in 3D vision has witnessed the rise of end-to-end foundation models, largely based on the Transformer architecture \cite{vaswani2017attention}.
 A mainly of works from DUSt3R~\cite{dust3r} and MASt3R~\cite{mast3r} to CUT3R~\cite{cut3r}, Fast3R~\cite{fast3r}, and most recently VGGT~\cite{vggt}, aim to replace complex, multi-component SfM and SLAM pipelines with a single and unified deep learning model.
 These models are trained on massive datasets to integrate camera pose estimation, intrinsic parameter regression, and 3D scene representation (typically as a point map) into one cohesive framework.
 A key goal is to enable backpropagation of errors through the entire system, creating a powerful and versatile foundation model for 3D reconstruction that operates on raw and uncalibrated RGB inputs.
 However, foundation models like CUT3R and Fast3R still struggle with severe drift in outdoor environments, even on short sequences of a few dozen frames, which limits their practical applicability.
 In contrast, VGGT delivers remarkably stable and accurate local reconstructions, establishing it as the state-of-the-art in terms of reconstruction quality.
 Its primary limitation is not performance, but its immense computational and memory footprint.

 The computational and memory demands of Transformer based foundation models severely limit their scalability.
 Standard self-attention \cite{vaswani2017attention} scales quadratically with input size, and while techniques like Flash-Attention \cite{dao2022flashattention, dao2023flashattention2} reduce compute complexity to linear.
 However, GPU memory requirement still remains prohibitive.
-For example, VGGT can just process 60 to 80 images on a 24 GiB RTX 4090 GPU; scaling to a KITTI Seq 00 trajectory (about 4,600 frames) would require 1,380 to 1,840 GiB, far exceeding current hardware.
+For example, VGGT can just process 60 to 80 images on a 24 GiB RTX 4090 GPU scaling to a KITTI Seq 00 trajectory (about 4,600 frames) would require unreachable GPU memory requirement, far exceeding current hardware.
 This bottleneck confines such models to small-scale scenes, as both memory and drift accumulation become intractable over long sequences.

-Our work is inspired by recent efforts to integrate these foundation models into large-scale systems.
-A notable example is MASt3R-SLAM~\cite{mast3r-slam}, which builds a sophisticatedly designed SLAM system on top of the MASt3R model.
-To achieve global consistency, it employs a complex backend with pose graph optimization, bundle adjustment and other heavy machinery.
-While powerful, such systems often entail significant engineering complexity, making them difficult to adapt to down-streaming tasks.
+Our work is inspired by recent efforts to integrate foundation models into large-scale systems.
+A notable example is MASt3R-SLAM \cite{mast3r-slam}, which builds SLAM system on top of the MASt3R \cite{mast3r} model.
+To achieve global consistency, it employs pose graph optimization and bundle adjustment within its backend, which are standard components in modern SLAM systems.

 This raises a fundamental question: must large-scale reconstruction always equate to system-level complexity?
 Our philosophy diverges significantly from this trend.
 We advocate for a minimalist approach that unlocks the inherent potential of the foundational model itself.
 We posit that VGGT is already a remarkably powerful engine for large-scale 3D perception, and the primary challenge is not a lack of capability, but a lack of scalability.
-Instead of building another intricate system around it, we ask: can we solve the problem with the minimal overhead?
+Instead of building another full system around it, we ask: can we solve the problem with the minimal overhead?